HomeArtAmerican Architectural Styles Throughout The Years

 Colonial

-American Colonial architecture has a lot to do with the colonial period of the United States, an era that spanned from the start of colonization in the early 16th century until incorporation, and involved a vibrant mix of cultures from Germany, France, Spain, and Latin America.
-Families flooded into the States, all carrying their own traditions and architectural styles with them.
-Because of this, new homes were very diverse.
-Writing about all the different colonial styles (French colonial, Dutch colonial, Spanish colonial, and more!) would require an entirely separate article, so let’s focus on Georgian.
+American Colonial architecture belongs to the colonial period of the United States, an era that ran from the start of colonization in the early 16th century up to incorporation and drew on a mix of cultures from Germany, France, Spain, and Latin America.
+Families arrived carrying their own traditions and building styles, so the new homes were highly varied.
+Covering all of them (French colonial, Dutch colonial, Spanish colonial, and more) would take a separate article, so here we will focus on Georgian.

-The Georgian style, with a tenured history in the United States, is one of the most popular and long-lasting styles.
-It’s commonly associated with the reigns of England’s King George I-III, though English architect Sir Christopher Wren was the pioneer of the movement.
+The Georgian style has a long history in the United States and remains one of the most popular and enduring.
+It is usually tied to the reigns of England’s King George I to III, though the English architect Sir Christopher Wren pioneered the movement.

 • Multi-pane windows